Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Proof of large deviation principle

 If $h^\delta$ converges to an element $h$ in $S_M$ as $\delta\to0$, it suffices to show that $\bar{X}^{h^\delta}$ strongly converges to $\bar{X}^{h}$ in $C([0,T];\RR^n)$, as $\delta\to0$, which solves

-Note that $\bar{b}$ and $\sigma$ are global Lipschitz w.r.t.~both two variables.
-Thus the next proof is standard and we omit the details to keep the length of this paper (see \cite[Proposition 5.4]{LSZZ}, where the local Lipschitz case has been considered). $\Box$ \end{proof}
+Note that $\bar{b}$ and $\sigma$ are globally Lipschitz w.r.t.~both two variables.
+Thus the next proof is standard and we omit the details to keep the length of this paper (see \cite[Proposition 5.4]{LSZZ}, where the locally Lipschitz case has been considered). $\Box$ \end{proof}

 \begin{proposition} Under the assumptions in Theorem \ref{t3}, let $\{ h^\delta\}_{\delta>0}\subset \mathcal{A}_M$ for any $M<\infty$.
 Then for any $\varepsilon_0>0$, we have